AlgoMaster Logo

 What if we compute a single hash of all the data?

-Now we only need to compare one hash.
-But there's a problem: if the hashes don't match, we know something is different, but we don't know what.
-We'd have to fall back to comparing everything.
+Now we only compare one hash.
+But there is a problem: if the hashes do not match, we know something is different, but not what.
+We may still have to fall back to comparing everything.

 The Solution: Merkle Trees

-• Efficient detection: Compare just one hash to know if anything is different
+• Fast detection: compare one root hash to know whether anything changed.

 2. What is a Merkle Tree?